Date / Time / Place:

 - You may bring your warm-pre race clothes to the start of the marathon (or to the start of your relay leg), and it will be transported to the finish for you.

 - Gear bags will be clear.
 The clear bag you receive at packet pick-up is the only bag acceptable to check on race day into the gear trucks at the start.
 Other bags will NOT be accepted.

-- To identify your bag, write your bib number on the outside of the clear bag with a marker.
+- To identify your bag, write your bib number with a marker in the colored box printed on the clear bag.

 - Do NOT place anything of value in your bag, especially no car keys, cell phones.
 The SRA is not responsible for lost items.